adamtow/notecuts/docs/English.md

 - [**Download 12 and 24 Hours of Silence MP3 Files**](https://www.dropbox.com/sh/eu0mb1vf1oqo74l/AACijAwutUSDMtzeTElIGBx9a?dl=0)

-Here are instructions on how to create a shortcut that
+Here are instructions on how to create a shortcut that plays the silent audio and runs NoteCuts in continuous monitoring mode.

-1. Add these files to iTunes.
+1. Add the audio files to iTunes.
 2. Sync them to your iOS device.
 3. Play the song to create a Siri Shortcut (optional).
 4. Create a shortcut that has the following actions: